-Schools across New Zealand are beginning shift their priorities from not only developing their playground, but utilising their entire outdoor spaces, offering more learning and play opportunities for their students.
+Schools across New Zealand are beginning to shift their priorities from not only developing their playground, but utilizing their entire outdoor spaces, offering more learning and play opportunities for their students.
 By looking at the school outdoor area as a whole, you can achieve better flow, increase play, and gain additional learning, cultural, and social elements into your school.

 Simple ideas can have a huge impact, and so to help you get started, we have put together a few landscaping ideas for schools that you can put to use in your school.